Health calculators that make sense.

 Waist-to-Height Ratio

-Keep your waist less than half your height — a strong metabolic-risk screen.
+Keep your waist less than half your height.
+A strong metabolic-risk screen.

 Water Intake